COVID-19 Vaccines — Starting 2021 on a Hopeful Note

 Two vaccines are currently in use in the United States, one made by Pfizer-BioNTech and one by Moderna.
 They've both been authorized for emergency use by the FDA.
 Emergency use authorization (EUA) is different from FDA approval (licensure).
 EUA can be granted by the FDA when a new product shows efficacy and safety in treating or preventing a disease during a public health emergency.
 EUA only allows use of the product during the health emergency -- after that it has to go through the traditional approval process in order to be used.

 Both COVID-19 vaccines were created using messenger RNA (m-RNA) technology.
-In short, m-RNA teaches cells how to make all kinds of proteins, including antibody proteins.
+In short, m-RNA teaches cells how to make all kinds of proteins like enzymes, hormones, and others.
 In this case, vaccine researchers learned the genetic code of the SARS-CoV-2 spike protein, and then produced m-RNA that teaches cells to make a protein just like that spike.
 Once that protein is produced, the immune system recognizes it as an antigen and starts making antibodies against it.
 Then when the real virus invades in the future, the immune system is ready to fight it off.

 Traditional vaccines also use antigens that cause the body to produce antibodies.
 One example is the flu shot which contains inactivated virus particles.
 That technology works, but finding the right antigen and then mass-producing it takes a long time. m-RNA technology avoids that time-consuming step by using our own cells as tiny antigen manufacturing plants.
 That's a large part of the reason these vaccines are ready for use so quickly.